wanicedude/Time-Difference-Caculator/README.md

 For example, if an event starts at 12:17 and lasts 59 minutes, it will end at 13:16.

-Don't worry about any imperfections in your code - it's okay if it accepts an invalid time - the most important thing is that the code produce valid results for valid input data.

-Test your code carefully.
-Hint: using the % operator may be the key to success.

 Test Data
 Sample input:
 12